cayrusa/ShatteredAscension-Rulebook/TwilightImperium_ShatteredAscension_Rulebook.md

 **Prerequisites**
 Some Technologies have other Technologies as prerequisites.
 This is indicated on the Technology Tree by lines: when two Technologies are connected by a line, the topmost Technology is a prerequisite of the other one.
 A player cannot acquire a Technology that has prerequisites without having acquired at least one of its prerequisites.
 ***Exception:*** *When a '+' symbol in a red circle is present, both prerequisites are required.*

+**"Skipping a Prerequisite"**
+Some effects allow to *"skip a prerequisite"* when acquiring a Technology.
+It means the player can consider as acquired a Technology she has the prerequisites for in order to compute the prerequisites of the Technology she is acquiring.
+*For example, if the Technologies are A->B->C->D, and the player owns Technology A, she may acquire Technology C if an effect allows her to skip 1 prerequisite (in this case B).
+If an effect allows her to skip 2 prerequisites, she may acquire Technology D (by skipping B and C).*

+**"Ignoring prerequisites"**
+When an effect lets a player acquire a Technology while *"ignoring prerequisites"*, she does not need to consider any prerequisites and can directly acquire the Technology.

 **Purchases and Discounts**
 Some effects allow players to "purchase" Technology for a given resource price.
 This simply means the player may pay the required amount of resources to acquire a Technology.